Into the Jaws of Death

 Two Norwegians find out why no paddlers have bagged the Svalbard Islands.

-The only thing inviting about Svalbard, a handful of islands precisely halfway between Norway and the North Pole, is the opportunity it presents sea kayakers: the unclaimed circumnavigation of one of Earth’s northernmost landmasses.
+The most inviting thing about Svalbard, a handful of islands precisely halfway between Norway and the North Pole, is the opportunity it presents sea kayakers: the unclaimed circumnavigation of one of Earth’s northernmost landmasses.
 It is home to innumerable hull-shredding icebergs, long and exposed crossings, and a 300-strong population of polar bears, each equipped with jaws capable of exerting more than 1,200 pounds of pressure per square-inch.

 None of this deterred Sebastian Plur Nilssen and Ludvig Fjeld from attempting to paddle 1,250 miles around Svalbard’s four main islands.
 The 22-year old Norwegian university students, both seasoned expedition paddlers, set off July 5, 2010, traveling clockwise from Longyearbyen.
 They paddled custom-built Seabird Designs expedition kayaks, each loaded with nearly 200 pounds of food, and made good progress, logging more than 500 miles in three weeks of clear skies and relatively calm seas.